ANRGUSC/ML_onChain/README.md

 ## Dev Environment

-Install Ganache with `npm install -g ganache-cli` and Truffle with `npm install -g truffle`
+Install Hardhat with `npm install --save-dev hardhat` and all required components

+Test cases and scripts are written in `TypeScript`